codership/documentation/galeracluster/source/arbitrator.rst

      -h [ --help ]         Show help message

-In addition to the standard configurations, any parameter available to Galera Cluster also works with Galera Arbitrator, excepting those prefixed by ``repl``.
-When you start it from the shell, you can set these using the ``--option`` argument.
+In addition to the standard configuration, any parameter available to Galera Cluster also works with Galera Arbitrator, except for those prefixed by ``repl``.
+When you start it from the shell, you can set those using the ``--option`` argument.

 .. note:: **See Also**: For more information on the options available to Galera Arbitrator, see :doc:`galeraparameters`.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Starting Galera Arbitrator as a Service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. _`arbitrator-service-start`:

-When starting Galera Aribtrator as a service, whether using ``init`` or ``systemd``, you use a different format for the configuration file than you would use when starting it from the shell.
+When starting Galera Aribtrator as a service, whether using ``init`` or ``systemd``, you would use a different format for the configuration file than you would use when starting it from the shell.
+Below is an example of the configuration file:

 .. code-block:: linux-config